tsdataclinic/data-clinic-tech-fit/README.md

 Copy and paste the https path from the terminal into your web browser.
 I am confident that this works for Chrome.
 This link will take you to a Jupyter Lab environment whose kernel is backed by your local docker container.
 Note that closing the terminal will end your Jupyter Lab session

-There are two example notebooks in the `./notebooks directory`: Data Visualization and Geospatial Analysis
+There is an example notebook in the `./notebooks directory` called `data_visualization`.

 Practice running the notebook cells.
 And feel free to play around with them!
 This is a space designed for you to explore.